-Definition: Being gentle, friendly, courteous; sharing without complaining; being generous; helping others in need; being sensitive to others feelings
+Definition: Being gentle, friendly, courteous; sharing without complaining; being generous; helping others in need; being sensitive to others' feelings

 Opposite: Mean, selfish, rude, hurtful